wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 4. Column selection for display

 == Changelog ==

+= 3.4 =
+* New: Attributes Column in Products Module (WooCommerce)
+* New: Compatibility with woocommerce-sequential-order-numbers-pro plugin (WooCommerce)
+* Fix: Resolved issue with welcome-email-editor & wpMandrill plugin
+* Fix: Resolved issue with WP HTTP Compression plugin
+* Fix: Some minor fixes

 = 3.3 =
 * Update: Provision to add store logo in 'Print Order' functionality